 The Details: The entire line-stage and the phono cathode-follower have been removed from the signal path.
 That leaves only two tubes and two capacitors in the signal path.
 The two signal path capacitors are V-Cap CuTF Teflons, the finest I've heard.
 The RIAA curve is accurate to +/- .01 dB.
 Even the volume control has been removed from the direct signal path.
 The power supply is comprised of only film capacitors; since all the electrolytics have also been removed.

 ** For more information about this component, plus my most recent observations, thoughts and comparisons with the finest phono stages I've heard, you can read the 2011/12 phono stage essay/review, which began in Spring 2010 and completed in February 2012.

 I believe "The Truth" line stage is the most important and accurate audio component in existence.
+I know have the latest iteration, which I have designed as the T3.
 It is discussed in depth in The Reference Line Stage File.